 CAH diligently monitors the ever-changing condition of the COVID-19 pandemic and adheres to guidance from local, state and federal officials.
-We have resumed in-person services July 16, 2021 and ask worshipers to wear masks and stay socially distanced.
+We resumed in-person services July 16, 2021.
 For those who prefer to join services remotely, please join through LIVE STEAMING services.
-Those who wish to join classes remotely, please register at Zoom (link to Learning tab).
-We send wishes for all to remain safe and healthy.
-Click here for details on safety and protocol.
+All live services are also live-streamed.
+Some of our services are offered via Zoom.
+All classes are held via Zoom (click here to explore our class offerings).
+Please check our Events page for the most current information.

 “To pray is to take notice of the wonder, to regain a sense of the mystery that animates all beings, the divine margin in all attainments.
 Prayer is our humble answer to the inconceivable surprise of living.” – Rabbi Abraham Joshua Heschel (1907-1972)